![]() ![]() Choose another writer in this calendar:

 mother, enjoyed reading poetry to her children, and encouraged him

 to write poetry every day.
-Edward Cummings died in 1926 an accident,
+Edward loved wordplay.
+He died in November

-when his car was hit by a steam locomotive.
+steam locomotive; Rebecca's skull was fractured but she survived.
+(Dreams in the Mirror: A Biography of E. E. Cummings by Richard S. Kennedy, New York: Liveright, 1994, p.
+293) She died in 1947.
 His first poem Cummings wrote when he was only three.
+The house where he grew up was a three-storied building with thirteen fireplaces.
 He was educated at Cambridge High and Latin School, and from 1911 to 1916 he attended Harvard, where he met John Dos Passos.
 Cummings became an aesthete, he began dress unconventionally, and dedicated himself to painting and literature.
 He graduated in 1915 with a major in classics.
 With Dos Passos and others he published in 1917 Eight Harvard

 Poets.